MachineGnostics/machinegnostics.io/docs/mg/mg_arguments.md

-# Main Arguments and Concepts in Machine Gnostics ML Models
+# Glossary

-This document provides definitions and explanations for the main arguments and variables used in Machine Gnostics machine learning and deep learning models.
+This document provides definitions and explanations for the main arguments and variables used in Machine Gnostics data analytics, machine learning and deep learning models.
 Understanding these concepts will help users grasp the unique characteristics of the Machine Gnostics library, which is based on the non-statistical paradigm of Mathematical Gnostics.

 ---